2-semester-programmering/2-semester-gitbook/databases/Intro_databaser_SQL_2.md

 -- IN Operator
 SELECT * FROM student WHERE name IN ('Claus', 'Ulla');

+-- IN Operator (with subselect)
+SELECT * FROM student WHERE name IN (SELECT name FROM student WHERE name LIKE '%r%');

 -- BETWEEN Operator
 SELECT * FROM student WHERE id BETWEEN 2 AND 4;